 > 60,000,000 |

-Here is the problem.
-The above chemical equation shows that for every carbon atom precipitated in limestone, a carbon atom is released in CO2.
-At the earth’s surface, this gas enters the atmosphere.
-Had all limestone slowly precipitated in surface waters, as much carbon would have been released into the atmosphere (as CO2) as was precipitated in limestone (as CaCO3).
-The earth’s limestone contains more than 60,000,000 × 1015 grams of carbon.
-That amount of carbon in the atmosphere and seas would have made them toxic hundreds of times over.
+as was precipitated in limestone (as CaCO3).
+Earth’s limestone contains more than 60,000,000 × 1015 grams of carbon.
+That amount of carbon in the atmosphere and seas would have made them fatally toxic hundreds of times over.
+Life would have ceased.
 Today, the atmosphere and seas contain only (720 + 37,400) × 1015 grams of carbon.

 For two other reasons, we can reject the common belief that most limestone has an organic origin.
 Wave action and predators can fragment shells and other hard parts of marine organisms.
 However, as fragments become smaller, it is more difficult to break them into smaller pieces.
 With increasingly smaller pieces, the forces required to break them again become unreasonably large before the pieces reach the size of typical limestone grains.